Skip to Content

 Head & Brain Injuries

-Head and brain injuries (also referred to as traumatic brain injuries or TBIs) can be very serious.
-Depending on the type of injury, you or a loved one may suffer short-term and/or long-term effects, and you will likely need medical attention, rehab, and extra care.
-If your injuries were caused by another’s negligence, you have legal recourse and can pursue compensation to help ease the financial strain of work missed, care needed, and the effects of your injuries.
+Head and brain injuries, often referred to as traumatic brain injuries (TBIs), can be extremely serious.
+Depending on the nature of the injury, you or a loved one may suffer both short-term and long-term effects, requiring medical attention, rehabilitation, and additional care.
+If another's negligence led to your injuries, you have the legal option to pursue compensation to help alleviate the financial burden associated with missed work, necessary care, and the impact of your injuries.

-At Gaddis, Herd, Craw & Adams, P.C., our lawyers represent those who have suffered head and brain injuries after accidents and other negligent incidents.
-We make it a priority to help you recover compensation to cover losses you’ve sustained, past and future medical expenses, rehabilitation costs, lost wages, and your pain and suffering.
+At Gaddis, Herd, Craw & Adams, P.C., our team of brain injury lawyers in Colorado Springs is dedicated to representing individuals who have suffered head and brain injuries due to accidents and other negligent events.
+Our priority is to help you secure compensation for the losses you've endured, including both past and future medical expenses, rehabilitation costs, lost wages, and the pain and suffering you've experienced.
+Our firm, deeply rooted in the Colorado Springs community, possesses the local experience to navigate legal systems effectively and anticipate challenges specific to this area.

-Need legal help after suffering a head & brain injury?
-Contact our experienced professionals online or at (719) 249-6240 today.
-We can work tirelessly to help you recover the compensation you deserve.
+Need legal assistance after suffering a head & brain injury?
+Contact our experienced professionals online or at (719) 625-3310 today.
+We are committed to working tirelessly to help you secure the compensation you deserve.

-Traumatic brain injuries often fall into two categories: closed injuries and open (or penetrating) injuries.
-Closed injuries include head and brain injuries that did not fracture the skull, while open injuries involve TBIs when the brain is left exposed by skull bone breaks.
+Traumatic brain injuries typically fall into two main categories: closed injuries and open (or penetrating) injuries.
+Closed injuries involve head and brain injuries without a skull fracture, while open injuries involve TBIs that leave the brain exposed due to breaks in the skull bone.

-In these two categories, there are several different types of TBIs that people can sustain, including:
+Within these two categories, there are several different types of TBIs that individuals might sustain, including:

 • Concussions.
-These are the most common types of TBI and occur after a powerful force strikes your head and caused your brain to collide with your skull.
-In some cases, concussion symptoms may cause lifelong challenges or develop into post-concussion syndrome which requires treatment.
+These are the most common type of TBI and occur after a powerful force impacts the head, causing the brain to collide with the skull.
+In some instances, concussion symptoms can lead to lifelong challenges or develop into post-concussion syndrome, which requires treatment.

 • Contusions/Hematomas.
-Bruises to your brain from a wreck can cause injuries.
-Contusions do not heal on their own and may require surgery if the brain bleeds into the skull causing pressure to intricate structures.
+Bruises to the brain resulting from a collision can cause injuries.
+Contusions typically do not heal on their own and may require surgery if the brain bleeds inside the skull, causing pressure on intricate structures.

 • Brain hemorrhages.
-Hemorrhages involve uncontrolled bleeding with your brain tissue or on its surface.
-If left untreated, they can be life-threatening.
-Radiology scans are typically required to detect internal bleeding to the brain.
+Hemorrhages involve uncontrolled bleeding within brain tissue or on its surface.
+If untreated, they can be life-threatening.
+Radiology scans are generally required to detect internal bleeding in the brain.

 • Intracranial hematomas.
-Hematomas occur when blood collects outside of the blood vessels and can develop several days or weeks after a head injury.
-There are three types of hematomas: epidural (where blood collects between the skull and brain), subdural (where blood collects under the thin layer of protection surrounding the brain), and intracerebral (where blood collects in the brain itself).
+Hematomas occur when blood collects outside the blood vessels and can develop several days or weeks after a head injury.
+There are three types of hematomas: epidural (where blood collects between the skull and brain), subdural (where blood collects beneath the thin layer protecting the brain), and intracerebral (where blood collects within the brain itself).

 • Coup-contrecoup brain injury.
-This refers to coup and countercoup injuries, that occur when a person’s head is slammed against an object or hard surface or the brain is slammed against the skull due to forces in the wreck.
+This refers to coup and countercoup injuries that occur when a person's head is slammed against an object or hard surface, or the brain is slammed against the skull due to external forces.

 • Diffuse axonal injury (DAI).
-DAIs are one of the most severe types of TBIs, and they occur when the brain twists inside the skull or is violently shaken.
+DAIs are among the most severe types of TBIs and occur when the brain twists inside the skull or is shaken violently.

 • Penetrating brain injury.
-These TBIs occur when the skull or brain is penetrated by an object.
+These TBIs occur when an object penetrates the skull or brain.

 Common Causes of Head & Brain Injuries

-People often get TBIs after suffering a blow to the head or another type of trauma to their head and/or brain.
-Head and brain injuries often result from the following events.
+Individuals often suffer TBIs following a blow to the head or another type of trauma to the head and/or brain.
+Head and brain injuries frequently result from the following events:

 Birth Injuries | Infant Brain Damage

-Birth injuries include the traumas and/or physical injuries that mothers and newborns sustain during childbirth; these injuries can include infant brain damage.
+Birth injuries encompass traumas and/or physical injuries sustained by mothers and newborns during childbirth, which can include infant brain damage.
 Infants may suffer head and brain injuries that result in:

 • Cerebral palsy.
-This is a motor disorder that can be caused by brain damage or other traumas during birth.
+This motor disorder can arise from brain damage or other traumas during birth.

 • Erb’s palsy (brachial plexus birth palsy).
-This condition can be caused by excessive force being applied to a newborn’s head or neck during birth and results in nerve damage.
+This condition can result from excessive force applied to a newborn’s head or neck during birth, leading to nerve damage.

 • Periventricular leukomalacia.
-The white matter in an infant’s brain can become damaged because of trauma.
+Damage to the white matter in an infant’s brain can occur due to trauma.

 • Brain bleeds.
-After an infant suffers head trauma, their brains may start to hemorrhage.
+Following head trauma, an infant's brain may begin to hemorrhage.

 • Developmental disabilities.
-If a newborn or infant suffers a head or brain trauma, they may have behavioral issues or impaired cognitive functions.
+Newborns or infants suffering head or brain trauma may display behavioral issues or impaired cognitive functions.

 • Hydrocephalus.
-After suffering head trauma, fluid can build up on an infant’s brain causing this condition.
+Fluid may accumulate on an infant's brain following head trauma, causing this condition.

 • Bone fractures.
-Because of excessive force or the misuse of medical equipment during delivery, an infant’s skull may be broken.
+Excessive force or misuse of medical equipment during delivery may result in an infant's skull being fractured.

 • Facial paralysis or palsy.
-If a newborn suffers head trauma, the nerves in their face or body can be damaged.
+If a newborn experiences head trauma, nerves in their face or body can be damaged.

-Medical negligence or trauma can be the cause of certain birth injuries and infant brain damage.
-Doctors (and other medical professionals) may:
+Medical negligence or trauma can underlie certain birth injuries and infant brain damage.
+Instances may include:

-• Fail to identify risk factors in the mother and/or infants (i.e. irregular pelvis size, large infant size, etc.).
+• Failure to identify risk factors in the mother and/or infants (e.g., irregular pelvis size, large infant size, etc.)

-• Misuse tools, such as the forceps of vacuum, during childbirth.
+• Misuse of tools, such as forceps or vacuum, during childbirth

-• Fail to properly monitor mother and/or child during labor and delivery.
+• Failure to adequately monitor mother and/or child during labor and delivery

-• Delay or fail to conduct a C-section when a vaginal birth presents more risk.
+• Delaying or failing to conduct a C-section when a vaginal birth poses more risk

 Motorcycle Accidents & Traumatic Brain Injuries

-• They are thrown from the bike and hit their head on the pavement or an object.
+• They are thrown from the bike and their head impacts the pavement or another object.

-• They suffer a violent blow to the head and their skull fragments damage their brain tissue.
+• A violent blow to the head results in skull fragments causing brain tissue damage.

-• Another vehicle or motorcycle is involved and hits their head.
+• Another vehicle or motorcycle impacts their head.

-• Debris from the accident or that is nearby penetrates their brain.
+• Nearby debris from the accident penetrates their brain.

-If you are involved in a motorcycle crash, you should immediately seek medical attention.
-You should also watch out for the following symptoms that are indicative of a TBI:
+If you are involved in a motorcycle crash, it is imperative to seek immediate medical attention.
+Be vigilant for the following symptoms, which might indicate a TBI:

 • Severe headaches